jmrapp1/HyUI/README.md

 ### 1. Pages

-Pages are the primary entry point for UI in Hytale.
-HyUI provides `HyUiPage`, an enhanced page implementation that simplifies event handling, data binding, and element management.
+HyUI provides `HyUiPage`,
+an enhanced page implementation that simplifies event handling, data binding, and element management.
 It includes built-in support for managing a "primary element", a single element that can be easily swapped out, making it perfect for tabbed interfaces or wizard-style UIs.
+It's intended to replace the CustomUIPage and InteractiveCustomUIPage:

 ```java
 public class MyPage extends HyUiPage {